Trump, Vance Court Pennsylvanians Including ‘Disaffected Democrats’

 Why Pennsylvania Matters

 The Keystone State is among a handful of states where a small margin of victory by either party is likely to determine the presidential election.
-Pennsylvania carries 19 of the 538 Electoral College votes, and a candidate needs to win 270 of those votes to secure the presidency.
+Pennsylvania has 19 of the 538 Electoral College votes, and a candidate needs to win 270 of those votes to secure the presidency.

-However, all those leads are within the margin of error for most polls, leaving the race a statistical tie.
+However, all of those leads are within the margin of error for most polls, leaving the race a statistical tie.

 During his speech in Philadelphia, Vance dismissed the significance of the polling results, regardless of whether they show his team ahead or not.
-Polls in August 2022 predicted he would lose his November Senate race but he went on to win, defeating then-Rep. Tim Ryan (D-Ohio).
+Polls in August 2022 predicted he would lose his November Senate race, but he went on to win, defeating then-Rep. Tim Ryan (D-Ohio).

 Meeting With Working People

-While Democrats are holding their convention in Chicago this week, the Republican presidential and vice-presidential nominees are campaigning in battleground states.
+While Democrats are holding their convention in Chicago this week, the Republican presidential and vice presidential nominees are campaigning in battleground states.

 After his speech, Vance made a stop at an iconic Philadelphia eatery, Pat’s King of Steaks, which says it originated the city’s famous “Philly cheesesteak” sandwich.